Citi Field - Flushing, NY

 Citi Field Seating: Don’t know where to sit?
 Here is my best recommendation for Citi Field Seating.

-How To Get To Citi Field: There are numerous ways to arrive at Citi Field, but most Mets fans use the MTA 7 train made infamous by Braves reliever John Rocker, for reasons detailed here.
+How To Get To Citi Field: There are numerous ways to arrive at Citi Field, but while most Mets fans use the 7 train, I far prefer the LIRR, for reasons detailed here.

-A Cool Citi Field Parking Tip: Free of charge, I'm sharing with you how to save big bucks: park at the Southfield Commuter lot early.
+A Cool Citi Field Parking Tip: Free of charge, I'm sharing with you how to save big bucks: park at the Southfield Commuter lot well before the game.

 Citi Field Food: Shake Shack, Blue Smoke BBQ, World’s Fare Market, Nathan’s dogs, what the heck should you eat?
-Click here for a couple of recommendations.
+Click here for a few recommendations.

 Citi Field Extras: As with most ballparks, there are some things not to be missed at Citi.
 Here are my personal “don’t miss it”s at the home of the Mets…you might be surprised at the first one.